Skip to main content

 My early research was in the field of geothermal reservoir engineering.
 This looked at the response of reservoirs to injection of cold water, and how this could lead to increased production from these alternative energy sources.
 The upshot of the research programme, of which I was a part, is that 20 years later there are now significant infrastructure projects in Northern California with pipelines carrying waste water to the Geysers reservoir.

-My research since 2000 has been in the field of low energy natural ventilation.
-This was initially conducted at the BP Institute.
-This has led to a breakthrough in ventilation strategy, the filing of a patent, and the formation of a multi-million pound venture capital backed spin-out company called Breathing Buildings.
+My research during the period 2000-2005 was in the field of low energy natural ventilation.
+This led to a breakthrough in ventilation strategy, the filing of a patent, and the formation of a multi-million pound venture capital backed spin-out company called Breathing Buildings which I led from 2006 to 2018.

 Responsibilities

-I provide supervisions for Engineering undergraduates in mathematics, but also lecture at the Department of Engineering for engineers and architects in the course module on Natural Ventilation.
+I provide supervisions for Engineering IA undergraduates in mathematics, but also lecture at the Department of Engineering for engineers and architects in course modules on Natural Ventilation.
+I am also Director of Studies for Engineering Part II students.

 Extra links